The 10 most valuable goalkeepers in world football in 2025: Raya, Donnarumma, Costa…

 Having bided his time across multiple loan spells in Italy as a younger man, he found his feet in England and impressed as a strong shot-stopper with great reflexes.

-Injuries and his weakness from set pieces (namely corners) have held him back this season from building on the hype of last year but he still has plenty of quality and will return within the next month to prove himself once again.
+Injuries and his weakness from set pieces (namely corners) have held him back this season from building on the hype of last year.

 Donnarumma was a teenage sensation having made his debut for AC Milan aged 16 and has been tipped for success ever since.